“The biggest losers, we suggest, have been management students”

 Kyle Kowalski has a great deep dive on all of this and details what an updated pyramid of Maslow’s pyramid should actually look like:

-In Motivation and Personality he starts to outline his deeper research on the people who are actually thriving in life.
+In Motivation and Personality, he outlines his research on the people who are actually thriving in life.
 He called “Peakers”

 Peakers seem also to live in the realm of Being, of poetry; esthetics; symbols; transcendence; “religion” of the mystical, personal noninstitutional sort and of end-experiences.